personio/newrelic-alert-manager/README.md

 If you are unable to create a particular alerting condition due to lack of support by the operator or the New Relic API, you can try to fall back to defining it as a NRQL alerting condition instead.
-An example of how to alert on web transaction percentiles is given in the FAQ section.
+One such example is given in the [FAQ](https://github.com/fpetkovski/newrelic-alert-manager#how-do-i-create-an-apm-condition-of-type-web-transaction-percentiles) section.

 With respect to notification channels, the currently supported types are Email and Slack channels.